agendav/agendav/doc/source/admin/configuration.rst

       based configurations <http://www.doctrine-project.org/jira/browse/DBAL-1164>`_.
 Use
       the alternative syntax (`path` and `driver`) instead.

-.. confval:: encryption.key

-   Key that will be used to encrypt sessions before storing them.
-They are encrypted because they contain user credentials that are used to authenticate against the CalDAV server.

-   Suggestion: use a long and as much as random possible string.

 .. confval:: csrf.secret

    Name that the CSRF parameter will have.